sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/platform.md

 By adopting MSP for your managed service, it will benefit from [an expanding set of features and integrations](#features), alignment with infrastructure and security best practices at Sourcegraph, and support from the [Core Services team](../index.md).

+For interacting with existing MSP services, see [operating services](#operating-services).

 ## Use cases

 Any "managed service" - internal or customer-facing, for testing or for production - can be operated on Managed Services Platform!